Mark Solms: Contribution to neuropsychoanalysis

 Mark Solms is best known for his discovery of the forebrain mechanisms of dreaming, and for his integration of psychoanalytic theories and methods with those of modern neuroscience.
+Solms demonstrated that dreaming can occur without REM sleep.

 He is reportedly the first person to have used the term neuropsychoanalysis.

 Solms' work tries to connect the theories and findings of psychoanalysis, a science of the mind (subjective thoughts, feelings, memories, etc.), with modern neuroscientific knowledge of the objective anatomical structure and functions of the brain.
 The renowned case of Phineas Gage, who had traumatic brain injury caused by a tamping iron, is traditionally used to illustrate these connections.
 Gage was physically recovered but his mind was radically changed and his friends and acquaintances said that he was 'no longer Gage'.
 According to Solms, these clinical observations demonstrate that the brain and the personality are inextricable.
 They make it clear that the object of study in psychoanalysis is somehow intrinsically connected with the object of study of neuroscience.
 Solms is convinced that the only way to fully understand the brain is by bringing back together psychoanalysis and neuroscience.

 The pivotal aim of Solms' work is to provide an empirical method by which psychoanalysis can rejoin neuroscience in a way that is compatible with Freud's basic assumptions.
 In order to accomplish that, Solms relies on one of the major developments within neuroscience since Freud's death: the work of Alexander Romanovich Luria.
 Luria's method identifies the neurological organization of any mental function without contradicting the fundamental assumptions of psychoanalysis.
 Hence, a viable bridge is established between the concepts of psychology, those of anatomy, physiology and all the other branches of neurological science.
 Solms elaborates and formulates a new approach to investigate the deeper strata of the mind by implementing neuropsychoanalysis thinking: "I am recommending that we chart the neurological organization of the deepest strata of the mind, using a psychoanalytic version of syndrome analysis, by studying the deep structure of the mental changes that can be discerned in neurological patients within a psychoanalytic relationship."

+Though Solms' work draws heavily upon the work of Sigmund Freud, he also has criticisms of some of Freud's theories.
+For example, he disagrees with Freud's theory of the death drive and has described his views on sex as "seriously muddled."

+He has also contributed substantially to the science of consciousness.

+In addition to research, Solms uses psychoanalysis to treat patients with psychatric and neurological disorders.